AndreyNevolin/wtmlib/README.md

     ret = wtmlib_GetTSCToNsecConversionParams( &conv_params, &secs_before_wrap, err_msg,
                                                sizeof( err_msg));
     ```

     Here:
         `conv_params` is a structure storing the conversion parameters

-        `secs_before_wrap` is the number of seconds remaining befor the earliest TSC
+        `secs_before_wrap` is the number of seconds remaining before the earliest TSC
         wrap.
 TSC counter is stored in a microprocessor register of limited width.
 Thus,
         its value "wraps" from time to time (starts from zero after reaching the maximum).
         It's adviced to ensure before starting actual time measurements that they can